Jacarte/trust_video/README.md

-Going back to how the Web works, every time that a client that ask for a WebAssembly program, we serve a different variant each time.
+Going back to how the Web works, every time that a client that ask for a WebAssembly program, we serve a different variant.
 This is the goal of our approach.
 To provide software diversiy to the web through WebAssembly.